All articles

 Q: Can I buy a service that can whitelist all my phone numbers that have been labeled as spam by the carriers?

-There are certainly companies that offer a service to register your numbers across carriers, and this helps carriers to know that your numbers are associated with a legitimate business.
-However, this process is not a guarantee that these numbers will never be labeled as spam again.
+Certain companies offer a service to register your numbers across carriers, which helps carriers know that your numbers are associated with a legitimate business.
+However, this process does not guarantee that these numbers will never be labeled as spam again — because calls still need to be customer-friendly, even if they’re from a registered business.

 Q: I am not a scammer or a spammer.
 How can I make sure carriers know my numbers are legitimate?

 A: All businesses should register their telephone numbers with carriers as a first step.
 This way you and your numbers can be known by all three of the major U.S. carriers.
-The easiest and most cost effective way to do this is by using Free Caller Registry.
-But keep in mind that just because a company is legitimate, that does not mean that they are immune from making calls that recipients consider to be spam.
+The easiest and most cost-effective way to do this is by using Free Caller Registry.
+But keep in mind that just because a company is legitimate, that does not mean they are immune from making calls that recipients consider spam.

 Q: What is Free Caller Registry and what does it do?